What you need to know about Dubai's booming holiday rental market

 That being said, the RNPL scheme will only be available for UAE residents – so holidaymakers, travellers and those waiting for their visa will likely stick to a holiday stay instead.

 This might not be news to some, but it's important to mention the impact of seasons in Dubai's short term rental market.
-There's usually less tenant demand for holiday homes during the summer months, but that doesn't mean the sector goes quiet.
+There's usually less tenant demand for vacation rental homes in Dubai during the summer months, but that doesn't mean the sector goes quiet.

 "Our low season is from May to August.
 However, we still see things picking up in August due to families relocating before the kids go back to school," said Emma Campbell, Short Term Leasing Director at haus & haus.